 Ed Wood

-After twelve years publishing some of the biggest and best commercial fiction authors, I’m thrilled to take on clients in crime, thriller, mystery and book club fiction – and to be their creative and commercial champion.
+After a career publishing some of the biggest and best commercial fiction authors, I’m thrilled to take on clients in crime, thriller, mystery and book club fiction – and to be their creative and commercial champion.

 For me, a great submission will pair a really punchy concept with an irresistible voice.
 I’m exclusively interested in adult commercial fiction that is full of twists, turns, gasps and chills.
 And perhaps the odd tear (happy or sad) too.